isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    {
    "Control-agent": {
        "http-host": "192.168.56.33",

         // If enabling HA and multi-threading, the 8000 port is used by the HA
         // hook library http listener.
-The control-agent is not required any
+When using HA hook library with
-       // longer for HA hook library with multi-threading to function because
+        // multi-threading to function, make sure the port used by dedicated
-       // it uses it's own http listener on the same port, but it still should be
+        // listener is different (e.g. 8001) than the one used by CA. Note
-       // used to handle other commands.
-In this case, a different port
+        // the commands should still be sent via CA. The dedicated listener
-       // (eg. 8800) must be used for the control-agent.
+        // is specifically for HA traffic only.
        "http-port": 8000,

        "control-sockets": {